Mohammad Jahangir Alam: Military career

-U.S. sanctions
+Controversy

-On 10 December 2021, the U.S. Department of the Treasury placed sanctions on Alam and added him to its Specially Designated Nationals (SDN) list under the Global Magnistsky Act for engaging in serious human rights abuses relating to his tenure at RAB, including the Killing of Ekramul Haque.
+On 10 December 2021, the U.S. Department of the Treasury placed sanctions on Alam and added him to its Specially Designated Nationals (SDN) list under the Global Magnistsky Act for engaging in serious human rights abuses relating to his tenure at RAB, including the killing of Ekramul Haque.
 He was one of seven serving and former officers of RAB to be sanction by the United States.
-Following the sanctions, the United States Ambassador to Bangladesh, Earl R. Miller, was summoned by the Minister of Foreign Affairs of Bangladesh, A K Abdul Momen, who handed him a protest note.
+Following the sanctions, the United States ambassador to Bangladesh, Earl R. Miller, was summoned by the minister of foreign affairs of Bangladesh, A K Abdul Momen, who handed him a protest note.
 He was asked by Prime Bank Limited to close his account at the bank, which had been suspended, due to the U.S. sanctions.
+He was charged with crimes against humanity in October 2025 after the overthrow of the fifth Hasina ministry and taken into custody by the Bangladesh Army.
+He was one of 15 officers detained by the army along with Major General Sheikh Mohammad Sarwar Hossain, Brigadier General Tofayel Mustafa Sorwar and Colonel Mohammad Anwar Latif Khan.